The Price-Pareto growth model of networks with community structure: Conclusion

 \section{Conclusion}

-To summarise, we have devised an analytical in-degree sequence model for citation networks that is a direct generalisation of the 3DSI model but accounts for the community structure in the graph.
+We have devised an analytical in-degree sequence model for citation networks that is a direct generalisation of the 3DSI model accounting for the community structure in the graph.
 We note that it exactly mimics the original 3DSI model with no communities ($k=1$) assuming no loops are allowed.
-Overall, our model has nice analytical properties and allows for the derivation of many exact and asymptotic results, as well as fits well to some real networks.
+Overall, our model is analytically tractable, yielding closed-form expressions for the in-degree sequence, its Gini index, and the limiting Pareto type II distribution, as well as fits well to real networks.
 Since it outputs a degree sequence for each community separately, it offers unique insight not seen previously in citation network research.

+\paragraph{Limitations.} As our results indicate, the model fits best to communities that are too young to develop a noticeable ageing or attention decay effect.
+This directly follows from the fact that our model, developed as the minimal analytical extension of the 3DSI model, has no attention decay parameter and thus is not well suited to modelling networks where the attention decay is prominent.
+Also, since our derivation, as is standard in the field, allows multi-edges to simplify the derivation, the lack of ageing term may cause the predicted degree of first nodes to exceed the size of the network, especially in high-preferentiality clusters.
+This effect stems from preferential attachment term predicting more than one edge between some pairs of nodes and is only limited to the few largest in-degree nodes.
+In particular, our analysis shows that all in-degrees grow asymptotically slower than the network itself.

+Another limitation is that our model inherently relies on the community assignments that promote intra-cluster connection but discourage inter-cluster ones.
+This is expected in citation networks where communities represent scientific domains, but requires careful consideration in other types of networks.
+This requirement also disqualifies our model from modelling in-degrees in, e.g., dissociative networks.

+Notably, our proposition allows only uniformly distributed citations between communities.
+While intuitively this assumption may be too strong, as preferential attachment likely happens also between communities, we rely on the accidental terms to capture these relationships in order to reduce the number of parameters of the model.
+It is possible to derive a similar proposition with a separate preferentiality parameter for each pair of communities, but we have decided otherwise to keep the number of parameters linear with respect to $k$.
+Relaxing this assumption to allow for preferential attachment between arbitrary pairs of communities would require estimating a $k \times k$ matrix of preferentiality parameters, akin to the SBM model.
+This would lead to a quadratic explosion in the number of parameters, making the model prone to overfitting and difficult to interpret.